Possession (1981 film): Legacy

+The film is included in Sight & Sound's The Greatest Films of All Time list.
 Michael Brooke of Sight & Sound commented in 2011, "Although it's easy to see why it was pigeonholed as a horror film, its first half presents what is still one of the most viscerally vivid portraits of a disintegrating relationship yet committed to film, comfortably rivalling Lars von Trier's Antichrist, David Cronenberg's The Brood and Ingmar Bergman's Scenes from a Marriage."
 Reviewing the Blu-ray release of the film in 2013, Michael Dodd of Bring The Noise was similarly impressed with what he called "an intense exploration of marital breakdown".
 He argued that this made Possession "one of the few horror films that successfully builds a back story for its main characters".
 Reviewing the film's Blu-ray release, Andrew Pollard of the British magazine Starburst rated the film eight out of ten stars, calling it "a visceral, violent, erratic and piercing effort that pokes and prods its audience any chance it gets"; Pollard would also praise the performances of Adjani and Neill, practical effects and unsettling tone.
 In his review of the 4K restoration, David Fear of Rolling Stone lauded the film as "a body-horror answer to Kramer vs. Kramer" and stated that the restoration was "jaw-droppingly beautiful".

-On the review aggregator website Rotten Tomatoes, 86% of 35 critic reviews are positive for Possession, and the average rating is 8.1 out of 10.
+On the review aggregator website Rotten Tomatoes, 85% of 39 critic reviews are positive for Possession, and the average rating is 8 out of 10.
 Its consensus reads, "Blending genres as effectively as it subverts expectations, Possession uses powerful acting and disquieting imagery to grapple with complex themes."
 On Metacritic, the film earned a weighted average score of 75 out of 100, based on 10 reviews, signifying "generally favorable reviews".

+The music video for Massive Attack's "Voodoo in My Blood" (2016) pays homage to the subway scene, with Rosamund Pike wearing a maxi-dress and dancing wildly in a pedestrian underpass.
+Director Ringan Ledwidge acknowledged the influence, calling himself "a huge fan of" Possession.

 Awards and nominations

+Remakes

+An Indonesian remake of the film starring Darius Sinathrya was released in May 2024.
+An American remake is planned with Parker Finn writing, directing, and producing through Bad Feeling along with Robert Pattinson via his Icki Eneo Arlo banner as well as Roy Lee from Vertigo Entertainment.